Absorption of water: Active non-osmotic water absorption

 Sometimes water is absorbed against a concentration gradient.
 This requires the expenditure of metabolic energy released from the respiration of root cells.
 There is no direct evidence, but some scientists suggest the involvement of energy from respiration.
 In conclusion, it is said that the evidence supporting active absorption of water are themselves poor.

 This mechanism is carried out without utilisation of metabolic energy.
 Here, only the roots act as an organ of absorption or passage.
 Hence, sometimes it is called water absorption 'through roots', rather than 'by' roots.
 It occurs in rapidly transpiring plants during the daytime, because of the opening of stomata and the atmospheric conditions.
 The force for absorption of water is created at the leaf end i.e. the transpiration pull.
 The main cause behind this transpiration pull, water is lifted up in the plant axis like a bucket of water is lifted by a person from a well.
 Transpiration pull is responsible for dragging water at the leaf end, the pull or force is transmitted down to the root through column of water in the xylem elements.
-The continuity of the water column remains intact due to the cohesion between the molecules and it act as a rope.
+The continuity of the water column remains intact due to the cohesion between the molecules and it acts as a rope.
 Roots simply act as a passive organ of absorption.
 As transpiration proceeds, water absorption occurs simultaneously to compensate the water loss from the leaf end.
 Most volume of water entering plants is by means of passive absorption.
 Passive transport is no different from diffusion, it requires no input of energy: there is free movement of molecules from their higher concentration to their lower concentration.
 The water will enter the plant via the root cells that can be found in the roots where mainly passive absorption occurs.
 Also, with the absorption of water, minerals and nutrients are also absorbed.